MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/05/devtools.md

 ![The Microsoft Edge DevTools in high-contrast mode](../../media/2020/05/high-contrast.msft.png)

 [Follow the instructions to turn on high-contrast mode in Windows](https://support.microsoft.com/help/4026951/windows-10-turn-high-contrast-mode-on-or-off).
-To open DevTools in Microsoft Edge, select **F12** or `Ctrl`+`Shift`+`I`.
+To open DevTools in Microsoft Edge, select **F12** or **Ctrl+Shift+I**.
 DevTools is displayed in high-contrast mode.

 Note: DevTools currently supports high-contrast mode on Windows, but not on macOS.